g-gualeni/QtNoid2/DEVELOPMENT.md

 Improving library text to json for multilevel JSON Docs --> txt2Json need rework

+# QtNoidApp
+- [ ] exeOrAppBundleFolder: returning the folder
+- [ ] test for exeOrAppBundleFolder
+- [ ] doc for exeOrAppBundleFolder

+- [ ] appExeOrAppBundlePath: return the file of the exe need to be renamed for clarity

 # YAML to JSON test suite example
-[ ] Scaffolding
+- [ ] Scaffolding
-[ ] Configuration management using ParamterList
+- [ ] Configuration management using ParamterList

-[ ] Create a subclass of ParamterList that create a global element [ ] maybe I can create some specific save and read method for:
+- [ ] Create a subclass of ParamterList that create a global element
+- [ ] maybe I can create some specific save and read method for:
      Windows position
      Splitter configuration